largecats/largecats.github.io/_posts/2019-06-17-Build-blog.md

 {:toc}

 ## Motivation
 I wanted to set up a technical blog free of charge.
 A quick search on the world wide web shows that building technical blog using GitHub Pages seems to be a popular option.
 This post demonstrates how this blog site was built on Windows using GitHub Pages, Jekyll, and Gitalk.

+## Pre-requisite

 I have used GitHub before but know very little about web development.
 This post should be suitable for readers with a similar background.

+## Method

 This blog is essentially a GitHub repository, where some of the repository's features are transformed via GitHub Pages, Jekyll, and Gitalk to become features of a blog site.
 [GitHub Pages](https://pages.github.com/) is a static site hosting service that can host webpages from a GitHub repository.
 [Jekyll](https://jekyllrb.com/) is a static site generator that, when used with GitHub Pages, serves to update all the pages on the blog every time a commit to the associated repository is made.
 [Gitalk](https://github.com/gitalk/gitalk) is a comment plugin based on the "Issues" section of GitHub repositories.

-## Method

 **1. Create a repository**